ryanwakabayashi/Cordova-work/README.md

-# Apache Cordova is an open-source mobile development framework.
+# Apache Cordova

-Apache Cordova was developed by University of California, Berkeley.
+Apache Cordova was developed by University of California, Berkeley and is an open-source mobile development framework.

-Authors: Ryan Wakabayashi and Colin Campbell
+Application authors: Ryan Wakabayashi and Colin Campbell

-## This application was developed to find all BLE devices, but only works with a programmed mkr1010 device to transmit thermal data.
+### This application was developed to find all BLE devices, but only works with a programmed mkr1010 device to transmit thermal data.

-### Run application
+## Run application

 Open within Android Studio on bleTempSensor\platforms\android